 Housing within TODs should be accessible to those most dependent on public transportation, including older adults, persons with disabilities and other special needs, and persons with limited income.
-Housing should be provided within the residential component of a TOD for residents with low and moderate incomes.
-Affordable Dwelling Units and Workforce Dwelling Units should be provided onsite or, if an alternative location can provide a substantially greater number of units, in adjacent areas within the TOD.
+Housing should be provided within the residential component of a TOD for low and moderate income residents.
+Affordable and workforce housing should be provided on-site or, if an alternative location can provide a substantially greater number of units, in adjacent areas within the TOD.
 Housing for seniors is encouraged to the extent feasible.